juancwu/hermes/.github/docs/hermes_language.md

     -> Multi Line Value - (tilt) -> End (Multi Line Value) -> Multi Line Value - (backslash) -> Escape Character - (*) -> Multi Line Value
 ```

+## Reading delimeters

+When encounting a delimeter, the transitional table will immediately direct to the end
+state that yields the delimeter.

 ## Proper Language Definition